iainhouston/dockerPython/README.md

 ]
 ```

-2. In the invoking window:
-    -  how parameters are passed and the result responses your action returned.

 ## Disclaimer

-I am not employed by, or have any business relationships with any of the individuals or organisations I've mentioned on this page.
+I am neither employed by, nor have any business relationships with any of the individuals or organisations I've mentioned on this page.
 (Although, I spent almost the last quarter of the previous century happily working at IBM's Hursley Lab.)
 I've written this as a record of my discovery and in the interests of the wider community and also because  I intend to use Bluemix and OpenWhisk in some
 current an future projects.